tidev/webpack-plugin-alloy/README.md

 ##### Absolute requires

-For example, to require `app/lib/auth.js` the following statements are valid in a plain Alloy app:
+To require `app/lib/auth.js` the following statements are valid in a plain Alloy app:

 ```js
 // without webpack